-Brian Beckcom is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
-Mr. Beckcom has gained national and international recognition for his work on complex, high profile legal cases.
-He has been a Texas Super Lawyer every year eligible.
+Brian's work on complex, high profile cases have been covered extensively by national and international media.
+Brian has been Texas Super Lawyer every year eligible.
 Brian is widely considered to be one of the leading trial lawyers and thinkers of his generation.

 For example, when the Maersk Alabama was attacked by Somali Pirates, it made headlines around the world, and the event was made into a Hollywood blockbuster starring Tom Hanks as Captain Phillips.
 Many of the crew members hired Brian to represent them.